PLSysSec/rlbox/docs/index.rst

    Sandboxed libraries are isolated from the application and all communication between the sandboxed library and application code is mediated.
-This ensures that the application code is robust and does not use untrusted values without checking them.
+This ensures that the application code is robust and does not use untrusted, :ref:`tainted values <tainted>` without checking them.

 Memory isolation is enforced by the underlying sandboxing mechanism (from the start, when you create the sandbox with :ref:`create_sandbox() <create_sandbox>`).
 Explicit